This text is translated into Russian by google automatic human level neural machine.

 - Will they be able to get here?
 We all know what the prices for Far Eastern air tickets are at the height of the season ...
 So far, the Sakhalin Region alone has dragged on itself the financing of Aurora Airlines and has subsidized other transportations.
 You are not going to share it with anyone. burden?

-- The Government of the Sakhalin Oblast, as it has financed all intraregional air transportation earlier, will do so in the foreseeable future.
-In addition, a government decree obliges us to participate in financing regional transportation from Yuzhno-Sakhalinsk to Blagoveshchensk, from Okha, Shakhtersk and Noglikov to Khabarovsk, so we will continue this practice in 2017.
-This significantly expands the airline's transportation network and increases the mobility of the population of Sakhalin and neighboring regions of the Federation.
-Aurora on 12 routes is also co-financed by Primorsky Krai.
-And we, of course, will be only happy if other subjects of the Russian Federation decide to enter the capital of the airline on a parity basis.
-But so far there have been no such offers.
+- The Government of the Sakhalin Oblast financed all intraregional air transportation earlier, so it will continue to do so in the foreseeable future.
+In addition, the decree of the government of the Russian Federation obliges us to participate in financing regional transportations from Yuzhno-Sakhalinsk to Blagoveshchensk, from Okha, Shakhtersk and Noglikov to Khabarovsk, so in 2017 we will continue this practice.
+This significantly expands the airline's transport network and increases the mobility of the population of Sakhalin and neighboring regions of the Federation.
+Primorsky Krai also co-finances Aurora on 12 routes.
+And we, of course, will only be happy if other constituent entities of the Russian Federation decide to enter the airline's capital on an equal footing.
+But so far no such proposals have been received.

 A separate task is to provide transport accessibility to the Kuril Islands.
 This is important, of course, not for tourists, but for permanent residents of these islands, the farthest in the Far East.
 Within the framework of the federal program, we continue to update all machinery on transport lines in the direction of the Kuril Islands.
 We plan to purchase 2 helicopter and 2 regional aircraft, 2 cargo-passenger high-speed vessels.
 When the runways on Shikotan and Paramushir are built, it will be possible to link these islands with direct flights from Yuzhno-Sakhalinsk.